tekperfect/TerraForm-Docsify/Lessons/02-TF-Files.md

 }
 ```

-Now go ahead and complelete teh left over objectives on your own
+Now go ahead and complete the leftover objectives.

 ### Hints